How to Prevent Your Kitchen Sink from Clogging

 For deep cleaning:

-- Wash your sink thoroughly and sprinkle baking soda over it.
+1. Wash out your sink and sprinkle baking soda on it.

-- Allow the paste to sit for 20-30 minutes to settle in, then rinse it off with warm water.
+3. Let it sit for 20-30 minutes until it settles in and then rinse with warm water.

 Cleaning Your Garbage Disposal